markostanimirovic/re-streamer/README.md

 Major reactive entity in Re-Streamer library is a stream.
 There are two types of stream.
 First, called `stream` is a base type.
 You can create it, emit values and subscribe in order to listen to its state changes.
 Second is called `behavior-stream`.
 It has one difference to the base `stream`.
-When `behavior-stream` is subscribed, its current state is emitted immediately to the subscriber function.
+When `behavior-stream` is subscribed, its current state is emitted immediately to the new subscription.

 `behavior-stream` is used as a `store` in Re-Action framework.
 More details about Re-Action, you can find [here](https://github.com/stanimirovic/re-action).

 Re-Streamer provides following operators: `map`, `pluck`, `distinct`, `filter` and `skip`.
-They are used for streams transformation and returns special type of stream called `subscriber`.
+They are used for streams transformation and return special type of stream called `subscriber`.
 You can subscribe or get state from `subscriber`, but can't emit values to it directly.
 It listens to the parent (transformed) stream changes, and emits a value when new value is emitted to the parent stream.